 Family Law in Belleville, Illinois and How to Secure Your Estate

 Divorce inherently involves an extreme amount of change.
 Everything from your relationship to where you live changes after a separation.
-However, the change doesn’t end after a divorce’s finalization through divorce mediation or by attorney.
+However, the change doesn’t end after a divorce’s finalization through divorce mediation.
 Most couples have to update several legal documents, including their estate plans.

 But what should we update right away?
 There are three main aspects every person should change after a divorce.
 It ensures that your current wishes are met and your former spouse won’t inherit anything they shouldn’t.